• Hong Kong Outdoors

 Some of these species may have originally been of captive origin - it's hard to say for sure for species occurring nearby in China, but others such as Velvet-fronted Nuthatch, Blue-winged Minla and Silver-eared Mesia are surely descended from captive birds that have escaped, and are now prospering here.

-Colonisation is ongoing; Pygmy Wren-Babbler was only recently discovered in Hong Kong, but several have been recorded since - mostly thanks to the distinctive, two-note whistle song of this very skulking little bird.
-Mountain Tailorbird was similarly new to the territory a few years ago, but is now fairly easily heard (it seems to skulk in cover, so isn't simple to see).
-Hainan Blue Flycatchers also seem to be "enjoying" the forest renaissance, becoming relatively common.
+Colonisation is ongoing; Pygmy Wren-Babbler was fairly recently discovered in Hong Kong, but several have been recorded since – mostly thanks to the distinctive, two-note whistle song of this very skulking little bird.
+Mountain Tailorbird was similarly new to the territory a few years ago, but is now fairly easily heard (it seems to skulk in cover, so isn’t simple to see).
+Hainan Blue Flycatchers also seem to be “enjoying” the forest renaissance, becoming relatively common.
+Bay Woodpecker, Speckled Piculet and Chinese Barbet have also arrived.

 Winter visitors include Grey-headed Flycatcher, Blyth's Leaf-Warbler, and elusive Grey-backed Thrush, Red-tailed Robin and Tristram's Bunting; April brings spectacular flycatchers, including Japanese Paradise, Blue-and-White and Narcissus flycatchers.
 Hainan Blue Flycatcher and Large Hawk Cuckoo are among the rather few species that arrive to breed in summer.